3 NetSuite Reporting Features You Can’t Live Without

 - In contrast, if I pick 'Americas' I will only see the financials booked against that company, and not a consolidated view.

-3. Customization of Financial Reports
+3. NetSuite Reporting and Customization of Financial Reports

 Financial reports in NetSuite are highly customizable.
 No P&L report in the world looks the same, therefore NetSuite allows us to custom arrange our account groupings on the Income Statement.